14 MILLION MONITORING-EVENTS PER YEAR, ORDERS BY THE SECOND, UP TO ONE’S EARS IN ADRENALIN: ONE NIGHT WITH THE TROUBLESHOOTERS IN THE OC OF NTS.

 NEVER CALL US A CALL CENTER!

 Despite the enormous time pressure, there is no visible rush.
 The specialists work on their computers quietly and are fully concentrated.
 Generally, everything appears to be very normal.
 No large wall screens where dazzling network plans flicker, no red lamps that suddenly flash and especially no sirens or similar devices.

 “We don’t have something like a command control center and we also don’t need it.
-That is all mostly for show”, chuckles Wolfgang Moser, Head of OC and thus master of 100 OC employees, from 18 countries, which are located in Graz, Vienna and Klagenfurt – and also in Leipzig Germany.
+That is all mostly for show”, chuckles Wolfgang Moser, Head of OC and thus master of 195 OC employees from 31 countries which are located in Graz, Vienna and Klagenfurt – and also in Leipzig Germany.
 He likes to call them “Superheroes in the background”.
 Their self-confident slogan states: “Never call us a call center!”

 By the time Dominik was finally relieved from his duty at 7 o’clock the next morning, more than 1,000 messages were received during that shift.
 Then he gets rid of his adrenalin in the gym in order to be able to fall asleep.

 - 195 employees

 - 1000 customers in live monitoring with 50.000 devices

 - 99 Mio.
 Checks per day